immanuel-tran/cse15l-lab-reports/lab-report-4.md

         >![Image](lab4/OtherSnip2Fail.PNG)

 Fix in Less Than 10 Lines:
-- Both our group and the reviewed group had this snippet fail when tested.
+- Both our group and the reviewed group had Snippet 2 fail when tested.
 I believe that this can possibly be fixed by changing the code so it understands nested parenthesis.
 I think something like a loop that checks for nested parenthesis could be possible in under 10 lines.